-- 1. It is recommended that Activity 1 be completed before starting this activity. - 2.
-Using the Background information, begin by discussing the three axes of flight with the students. - Provide each student with a copy of the worksheet, a pair of scissors and 3 pencils.
-Have the students perform each of the following steps, demonstrating as you go.
+- If you have not completed Activity 2 The Axes of Flight, use the Background information to discuss with the students each of the airplane's axes of motion.

+- Provide each student with a copy of the template (from the Airplane

+Template worksheet), a pair of scissors and 3 pencils.
+Have the students

+perform each of the following steps, demonstrating as you go.

-If available, printing the worksheet on heavy cardstock will greatly improve the quality of the final product.
+If available, printing the worksheet on heavy cardstock will greatly improve the

+quality of the final product.

+- Cut out each

+of the airplane

+components.

+Make holes in

+the center of the

+wing and fuselage

+where directed on

+the diagram.

-- Cut out each of the airplane components.
-Make holes in the - center of the wing and fuselage where directed on the diagram. - Tape one pencil to the fuselage as marked on the diagram.
+- Tape one pencil to the fuselage as marked on the diagram.

-6. Slide the wing through the slot in the fuselage.
+5. Slide the wing through the slot in the fuselage.

-7. Insert a pencil through the hole in the fuselage and tape it to the wing.
+6. Insert a pencil through the hole in the fuselage and tape it to the wing.

-8. Insert the third pencil through the hole made in the left wing, again taping it to the fuselage.
+7. Insert the third pencil through the hole made in the left wing, again taping it to the fuselage.

-9. Slide the elevator into the slot in the tail and tape it in place on either side.
+8. Slide the elevator into the slot in the tail and tape it in place on either side.

-10. Demonstrate to the students how the airplane rotates around each axis by twisting the pencils.
-Have the students mark each axis, using the labels provided.
+9. Demonstrate to the students how the airplane rotates around each axis by twisting the pencils.
+Have the students "fly" the aircraft, climbing, descending and turning the aircraft while moving it around the room.